 How to prevent chafing

 Chafing occurs when skin continuously rubs against skin or clothing.
 Fortunately, there are some easy steps you can take to combat the irritation.
+According to Chief Medical Officer of Ideal Image, Dr. Deanne Mraz Robinson, the best way to prevent chafing is using a barrier ointment.

 Anti-chafing balms, powders and creams can help create this barrier prior to exercising or other activities that may cause chafing or irritation.